- Posted by Carl Hallowell

 Traditional Tattoos by a Real Dallas Tattoo Artist

 I am thrilled when my customers notice and appreciate all the thought and time I have put into their tattoo idea.
 They can see that I care, it makes them feel that they have the right man for the job.
-And when the piece is all said and done, they can see that they made the right choice in hiring an artist with vision.
-That it was wise of them to let go of control, and to trust in tradition.
+And when the piece is all said and done, they can see that they made the right choice in trusting tradition and hiring an artist with vision.

-And then, they venture out in the world, with this tattoo, this true tattoo that looks like a tattoo, and follows the rules of tattooing.
+After they leave my shop, they venture out in the world, with this tattoo, this true tattoo that looks like a tattoo, and follows the rules of tattooing.
 They get compliment after compliment on it.
 It is done the way it is done for a reason.
-It has survived design Darwinism.
+It has survived Darwinism.
 It is a winner, successful every time.
 People are drawn to it.
 They ask “Who did that?”
 “Where did you get that done?”